-During the meeting use the time to go through your development plan and talk about what you’ve achieved and what you want to achieve.
+Use the meeting to go through your development plan and talk about what you’ve achieved and what you want to achieve.
 Be realistic about what you can do and by when.
 Which area or areas do you need to learn more about or gain experience in?

 Use your results from the GCS skills survey as a basis for your discussion.
 Work with your manager and discuss what you need to do.
 You may already know what your development goals are and how you plan to meet them.
 If not, here are some questions to consider before and during your development discussion.
 Also consider them while filling out your PDP:

-Learning can take many forms and your development goal could be achieved by reading a piece of academic text or attending a full day training course.
+Learning can take many forms and your development goal could be achieved by reading guidanceor attending a full day training course.
 The PDP is yours to track your learning with your line manager and agree how you will develop yourself.
 Keep it up to date, it’s a live document so record your learning and any new skills you’ve acquired and use it to evidence that you have achieved or are achieving your learning goals.

-The GCS website has a learning offer covering all MCOM areas, leadership and personal effectiveness.
+The GCS website has a learning offer covering all MCOM2 areas and leadership.

 Professional bodies offer training and guidance.
 Any activity undertaken as part of your membership of an organisation such as the Chartered Institute of Public Relations (CIPR) or Chartered Institute of Marking (CIM) count towards your GCS CPD.

-Civil Service Learning offers training and guidance on a broad range of Civil Service skills and you should look here for these in the first instance.
+Civil Service Learning/Learning Platform for Governement offer training and guidance on a broad range of Civil Service skills.
 If the learning isn’t specific to communications it won’t qualify as CPD but the PDP is for you to record all your development activities.